kHarshit/kHarshit.github.io/_posts/2025-12-12-evaluation-metrics-for-large-language-models.md

 #### BLEU Score

-BLEU computes the geometric mean of n-gram precisions (for n = 1, 2, 3, 4) multiplied by the brevity penalty:
+BLEU computes the geometric mean of n-gram precisions (for n = 1, 2, 3, 4) multiplied by the brevity penalty.
+This 4-gram variant (n=1..4) is the standard **BLEU-4**.

 $$AP = \left( \prod_{n=1}^{N} P_n \right)^{\frac{1}{N}}$$

 $$\text{BLEU} = \min\!\left(1,\ \exp\!\left(1 - \frac{\text{reference-length}}{\text{output-length}}\right)\right) \cdot \left( \prod_{i=1}^{4} \text{precision}_i \right)^{1/4}$$

 BLEU scores range between 0 and 1, where 1 indicates a perfect match.

+{% include interactive_bleu_calc.html %}

+> **Sentence-level vs. corpus-level.** The strict formula above produces a score of 0 whenever *any* n-gram order has zero clipped matches, common at the sentence level.
+In practice, BLEU is computed over **entire test corpus** where zero-precision collapse are extremely rare.
+For sentence-level use, **add-1 smoothing** (adding 1 to each n-gram's numerator and denominator) prevents the zero-collapse.

 ### METEOR